Norovirus causes vomiting and diarrhoea. It is a virus and antibiotics will not kill it.

 We are urging people who have it to stay away from hospitals and other busy, communal areas like supermarkets if you are unwell (or caring for someone with the bug), even if the symptoms are mild or abating, for at least 48 but up to 72 hours.

 During an outbreak of norovirus, wards at Morriston Hospital, Singleton Hospital, Gorseinon Hospital and Neath Port Talbot Hospital may be affected.
-For more information on ward closures, go to this page.
+Follow this link for more information on ward closures.